Open-Cloudware/toit-pir-mqtt-alert/README.md

 # Toit and ESP32: MQTT based motion alert system

-Detecting movements with PIR sensor and sending a MQTT message.
-Another device will receive it and glow an LED if motion is detected
+Detects movements with a PIR sensor and sends a MQTT message.

+Another device receives it and turns on an LED if motion is detected.